vllm-project/vllm/docs/source/serving/distributed_serving.rst

 Details for Distributed Inference and Serving
 ----------------------------------------------

-vLLM supports distributed tensor-parallel inference and serving.
+vLLM supports distributed tensor-parallel and pipeline-parallel inference and serving.
 Currently, we support `Megatron-LM's tensor parallel algorithm <https://arxiv.org/pdf/1909.08053.pdf>`_.
-We also support pipeline parallel as a beta feature for online serving.
 We manage the distributed runtime with either `Ray <https://github.com/ray-project/ray>`_ or python native multiprocessing.
 Multiprocessing can be used when deploying on a single node, multi-node inferencing currently requires Ray.

 Multiprocessing will be used by default when not running in a Ray placement group and if there are sufficient GPUs available on the same node for the configured :code:`tensor_parallel_size`, otherwise Ray will be used.
 This default can be overridden via the :code:`LLM` class :code:`distributed-executor-backend` argument or :code:`--distributed-executor-backend` API server argument.
 Set it to :code:`mp` for multiprocessing or :code:`ray` for Ray.
 It's not required for Ray to be installed for the multiprocessing case.